hammingweight/fim_sidecar/README.md

 exit
 ```

-The terminal showing the state of the pod should show the pod go into error and then get restarted.
+The terminal showing the pod's state should show the pod go into error and then get restarted.

 ```
 $ kubectl get pods -w